ehlyzov/sreader/README.md

 	title
 	position
   end) ]
-  auth (dict do # auth is hash with following keys
+  auth (dict do # auth is a hash with the following keys
     key
 	secret
   end)